• Recipe Index

 I think you will love these chocolate orange tarts:

-• The orange curd is sweet and fruity, with the texture of thick custard.
+• The orange curd is sweet and fruity, with a thick custard texture.
 And because they are served cold, these tarts make a refreshing ending to a meal.

-• Brushing the pastry with chocolate helps prevent the pastry from becoming soggy, so you can easily keep them fresh for 3 or 4 days.
+• Brushing the pastry with chocolate helps prevent it from becoming soggy, so they will easily stay fresh for 3 or 4 days.

 • The pastry has a rich buttery taste that goes so well with the orange curd and chocolate.